Reading Time: 7 minutes

-Inpatient treatment is a type of rehab program for addiction in which you will receive 24-hour surveillance and care from medical professionals (including doctors, nurses, and counselors).
-These facilities offer accommodations to patients in order for you to stay at the center overnight for as long as your program lasts.
-Inpatient drug rehab programs also often offer:
+Inpatient treatment is a type of residential rehab program for addiction in which you will receive 24-hour care and supervision from medical professionals (including doctors, nurses, and counselors).
+These facilities offer room and board to patients, so you can stay at the center for as long as your program lasts.
+Inpatient drug rehab programs may also offer:

 - A personalized treatment program that is assessed and modified continually based on your changing needs and progress in the program

-The treatment options offered in inpatient drug rehab centers are often more varied than those offered by outpatient facilities.
-They can include:
+The treatment options offered in inpatient drug rehab centers will include all those offered by outpatient facilities, as well as some additional treatment opportunities.
+Therapies that you may be offered in inpatient treatment include:

 - Medications, for the treatment of withdrawal symptoms, cravings, and the reestablishment of normal brain functions